 You’re best off speaking to a legal professional.
 Carrying out due diligence is the first – and perhaps the most important – step of the management buyout process.
 Buyouts can depend upon investors or funders, who will demand that due diligence is carried out on the financial, commercial and legal aspects of the business before a deal goes through.

 Legal documentation will be required to detail the terms of the buyout agreement, and further documents such as new share purchase agreements, disclosure letters, bank funding documents and shareholder agreements will need to be drawn up before the deal is completed.

-Corporate solicitors from First4lawyers can help you to take these first steps.
-Contact us to find out how we can help you in every element of your management buyout.
+Corporate solicitors from First4Lawyers can help you to take these first steps.
+Contact us to discuss how we can help you through every element of your management buyout.